Dragon Society (Dartmouth College): Membership

 Membership consists of a small number of senior men who are selected during their junior year in a school-wide selection process known as "tapping."
 Every winter and spring, juniors are tapped for the senior societies through a process semi-coordinated through the College.
 Members are thought to be leaders of Dartmouth's athletic teams and fraternities.
 Taps are voted on by the membership.

 Members do not carry identifying canes at commencement, nor do they identify themselves in Dartmouth's yearbook, The Aegis.
 Members of Dartmouth's other secret societies identify themselves in either or both ways.
+As a result, the society is often considered the most secretive organization at Dartmouth.